Damien Molony: Career

 Appearing alongside Irish talent Aidan McArdle and Adam Fergus, Molony's next TV project was in RTÉ One crime drama Clean Break, which aired in Ireland September 2015.

 He next starred alongside Phoebe Waller-Bridge in her first TV comedy Crashing as the character Anthony.
 The series premiered January 2016 on Channel 4 in the UK and later in the year internationally, via streaming platforms.

 Damien also returned to the stage in 2016, appearing in No Man's Land alongside Ian McKellen, Patrick Stewart and Owen Teale.
 Directed by Sean Mathias, the production toured the UK from August, before a run a Wyndham's Theatre in London until 17 December, with a National Theatre Live broadcast to cinemas worldwide 15 December.

-21 February 2017 Molony was announced as cast in comedy sitcom GameFace, written by Roisin Conaty who also stars as the lead character Marcella.
+On 21 February 2017 Molony was announced as cast in comedy sitcom GameFace, written by Roisin Conaty who also stars as the lead character Marcella.
 He played Marcella's long-suffering driving instructor Jon.
 The six episode first series aired October to November 2017 on UK TV channel E4 and became available in the US, Australia and New Zealand shortly after via on demand platforms.

 Molony appeared on stage with Sir Ian McKellen for a second time in 2017, playing Edmund in Chichester Festival Theatre production of King Lear for a short run from 22 September to 28 October.

 He appeared as Bourke Cockran in his next feature film The Current War, directed by Alfonso Gomez-Rejon which world premiered at the Toronto International Film Festival on 9 September 2017.
 Originally set for a theatrical released on 24 November 2017, the film's cinema outing was delayed to July 2019 in the UK and October in the US, after sexual misconduct allegations were made against Harvey Weinstein, shortly followed by a DVD release.

 Opening the new year in 2018, Molony starred opposite Jessie Buckley in two major BBC Radio 3 productions, adaptations of the plays 'Tis Pity She's a Whore by John Ford and The Effect by Lucy Prebble.
 He then played the title role in BBC Radio 4 Drama Judas, which aired every day in the week leading up to Easter.
 Written by Lucy Gannon, the drama told the story of disciple Judas Iscariot from his own perspective in the days leading up to the death of Jesus.

 From 20 June 2018, Damien appeared in BBC Radio 4 World War 1 serial drama Home Front, playing the new character Hardy Walsh introduced in series 14, 'Needs Must When The Devil Drives'.